 The economic divide stood in stark contrast in Chile in the 1970’s.
-Friedrich Hayek was there working to restore democracy, the rule of law and a sustainable economic system – and is fatally tainted by it left memes claim.
+Friedrich Hayek was there working to restore democracy, the rule of law and a sustainable economic system – and is fatally tainted by association it’s claimed.
 Hayek was passionately committed to individual freedom, the rule of law and democracy.
+His economics were quintessentially Austrian School – his Nobel Prize contribution – money and interest rate management in the business cycle, free markets and less government planning.
+Government is the price of democracy.
+Maybe 25% of GDP if we are lucky.
 The free marketeers were the Chicago Boys – a Chicago University economics group – the usual suspects – with whom Hayek was associated.
 They shaped up against the might of the totalitarian world.
 Represented in South America by Salvatore Allende, Fidel Castro and Che Guevara.

 ‘Chile had experienced high inflation and only moderate growth during the 1950s and 1960s.
 Development theories promoted by the United Nations Economic Commission for Latin America (ECLA), established in 1948 and based in Santiago, were quite influential in Latin America during this period.
 Although such theories actually have a rich previous history in economics,12 the Singer-Prebisch dependency and import substitution models provided the leading development paradigm for most countries in Latin America.
 The theoretical program viewed protectionism and planning as the two most important imperatives for rapid development.
 It was in reaction to the success of this intellectual program and its theoretical framework, plus the strong influence of Marxist ideas within certain academic circles,13 that the “Chile Project,” the cradle of the “Chicago Boys,” was begun.
 The project that would so greatly influence Chile’s subsequent history had its origins in Albion Patterson’s Plan Chillán in 1953.14’ Caldwell, Bruce and Montes, Leonidas (2015) Friedrich Hayek and his visits to Chile.
 The Review of Austrian Economics, 28 (3). pp. 261-309.
 ISSN 0889-3047